Bangkit-TheFedProject/.github/profile/README.md

 # [CH2-PS266] Bangkit The Fed Project
 ## Designing a Deep Learning-Based Mobile Application for Egg Candling

-a part of Bangkit Academy Batch 2 2023 by Google, GoTo, Traveloka
+A part of Bangkit Academy Batch 2 2023 by Google, GoTo, Traveloka

 ## About Us